Paul Heath, PT, DPT, CGMP

 Dr. Heath has completed research in the field of traumatic brain injury and rehabilitation.
 He has presented his research in Venice, Italy at the Annual Neurorehabilitation Conference (2002) and as a result his research was published in the Journal of Neurorehabilitation and Neural Repair (2002).
 His approach to rehab comes from a neuroscience perspective where the brain is fully employed in the treatment process.

-Dr. Heath has graduated from Howard Univeristy and gained experince from Mayo Clinic, Johns Hopkins Hospital, National Rehabilitation Hospital, and Holy Cross Hospital.
+Dr. Heath has graduated from Howard University and gained experience from Mayo Clinic, Johns Hopkins Hospital, National Rehabilitation Hospital, and Holy Cross Hospital.
 While at Mayo Clinic, he did research on focused shoulder ailments, specifically the rotator cuff with injuries to the supraspinatus muscle.
 Rehab was focused on movement dynamics and function, following trauma.
 He presented his findings to the rehabilitation board at Mayo.

 Dr. Heath obtained his Certified Golf Fitness Instructor - Medical Level 2 license through the Titleist Performance Institute, and has done extensive studies on golf related injuries and rehabilitation.
 Through his years working with golfers at various levels from pros to recreational golfers, he has formulated a rehab and performance protocol that focuses on the kinematic sequencing of the golf swing.
 This sequencing conforms to the golfers anatomical deficiencies.
 Education is placed on the patient's ability to swing within the parameters of their body's anatomy.